Brian Anderson Player Props: Brewers vs. Reds

 - Anderson has eight doubles, a triple, eight home runs and 26 walks while batting .233.

-- In 30.4% of his games this year, Anderson has had at least one RBI.
-He's picked up more than one in 14.3% and driven in three or more of his team's runs in two contests.
+- Anderson has had at least one RBI in 30.4% of his games this year (17 of 56), with two or more RBI eight times (14.3%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 23 of 56 games this year, and more than once 4 times.
+- He has scored in 23 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.